Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a new Node Pool and specify machine type n2-highmem-16.
 Deploy the new pods.
 - [ ] Create a new cluster with n2-highmem-16 nodes.
 Redeploy the pods and delete the old cluster.
 - [ ] Create a new cluster with both n1-standard-2 and n2-highmem-16 nodes.
 Redeploy the pods and delete the old cluster.

+The correct approach is:

+- **Option 2: Create a new Node Pool and specify machine type n2-highmem-16.
+Deploy the new pods.**

+### Explanation:

+**Option 2** is the best choice because it allows you to add new nodes with the desired machine type to your existing cluster without causing downtime.
+Here's why:

+1. **Node Pools:** GKE allows you to create multiple node pools within a single cluster.
+Each node pool can have different machine types, allowing you to run workloads with different resource requirements within the same cluster.
+2. **No Downtime:** By adding a new node pool with the `n2-highmem-16` machine type, you can deploy the additional pods to this new node pool without affecting the existing pods running on the `n1-standard-2` nodes.
+3. **Scalability:** This approach allows you to scale your resources based on the requirements of different workloads while maintaining high availability and minimizing disruption.

+### Why the Other Options Are Less Suitable:

+- **Option 1: Use gcloud container clusters upgrade.
+Deploy the new services.**
+  - This option is for upgrading the control plane and node versions of your cluster.
+It does not address adding different machine types or handling workloads requiring different resource profiles.

+- **Option 3: Create a new cluster with n2-highmem-16 nodes.
+Redeploy the pods and delete the old cluster.**
+  - Creating a new cluster and migrating all services involves significant overhead, potential downtime, and complexity in managing the transition, which is unnecessary when you can simply add a new node pool to the existing cluster.

+- **Option 4: Create a new cluster with both n1-standard-2 and n2-highmem-16 nodes.
+Redeploy the pods and delete the old cluster.**
+  - Similar to Option 3, this option introduces unnecessary complexity and potential downtime.
+It is more efficient to manage different workloads within a single cluster using multiple node pools.

+Therefore, **Option 2** is the most efficient and effective method to deploy additional pods requiring `n2-highmem-16` nodes without causing downtime.

 **[⬆ Back to Top](#table-of-contents)**